threedaymonk/tcsst/README.md

 ## Use it

-Add jQuery and `tcsst.js` to your header:
+Add jQuery (if not already available) and `tcsst.js` to your header:

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js"></script>
 <script src="tcsst.js"></script>
 ```

 Define your tests in terms of CSS selectors.
 Assert propositions using the methods listed below:

 ```javascript
 tcsst.testCase(function(tc){